-happy_place writes "A few minutes after posting on her facebook account a joke about the dangers of driving and facebooking, a Utah State University student was killed in a motor vehicle accident in the middle of Idaho.
+happy_place writes: A few minutes after posting on her facebook account a joke about the dangers of driving and facebooking, a Utah State University student was killed in a motor vehicle accident in the middle of Idaho.
 This article describes the incident and describes research about how texting and driving is the equivalent motor impairment to drunk driving.

-happy_place writes "From the "it's not a toy, it's an action-figure" dept, it appears that chinese exporters of kids' toys and jewelry continue to have trouble providing safe exports.
+happy_place writes: From the "it's not a toy, it's an action-figure" dept, it appears that chinese exporters of kids' toys and jewelry continue to have trouble providing safe exports.
 Now instead of lead, the trouble is cadmium.
 After repeated failures to clean up their act, one wonders if there's not some conspiracy afoot.

-happy_place writes "Are you in denial about just how bad your teenager drives?
+happy_place writes: Are you in denial about just how bad your teenager drives?
 Inthinc technologies provides a way for parents to set web-based rules on locale, speed limits, and even how hard they hit the breaks, and monitors their driving habits for that warm heart to heart you have with them every night at the dinner table.
 Teens will no doubt love how safely they drive, as this article concludes, "If you know you're being watched, you're definitely less likely to break the law."

-happy_place writes "A Utah-based geothermal energy tech-company called Raser Technologies is shifting gears into hybrid powertrain creation.
+happy_place writes: A Utah-based geothermal energy tech-company called Raser Technologies is shifting gears into hybrid powertrain creation.
 Press claims the company has modified an H3 Hummer to get up to 140 mpg, with conjecture that smaller vehicles might get upwards of 400 mpg.
 Of course the official website is calling such predictions "forward-looking" just in case there some media hype involved--so your mileage may vary.

-happy_place writes " Fox News is reporting that some scientists may think that creating black holes with the world's largest particle collider may not be a good idea.
+happy_place writes: Fox News is reporting that some scientists may think that creating black holes with the world's largest particle collider may not be a good idea.
 Which begs the question, which scientist forgot to carry the one, and what could possibly go wrong with creating black holes in the middle of the European Continent?